The Ebony Horse: Sri Lanka

-Uygur people
+Uyghur people

 In a Uyghur tale, The Wooden Horse, a carpenter and a metalsmith quarrel about who is the most skilled.
 The king decides to set a contest to settle their dispute: the metalsmith creates an iron fish and the carpenter a wooden horse that can fly.
 The king's son, the prince, is delighted at the wooden horse and asks his father to try it.
 The prince controls the device and begins to ascend to the skies, disappearing in the distance.
 He arrives at another kingdom whose king has built a "palace in the sky" to hide his daughter in.
 The prince visits the princess with the horse for three times, which infuriates the king.
 The king orders a nationwide search for the boy.
 The princess escapes with the prince on the flying wooden horse, but as soon as they land, the princess wants to go back to get a treasure from her mother.
 She leaves the prince there and flies back to her kingdom, being captured by her own father, who arranged her marriage to another man.
 The prince begins to notice her absence and wander about in search of food.
 He finds an orchard with fruits and eats them, and horns and a white beard appear on his face.
 He eats other fruits and reverses the transformation.
 He decides to collect some of them and goes back on the road.
 He finds a prince's retinue and gives some of the fruits to the prince - who is to marry the princess of the sky palace - to cause a physical transformation.
 Despairing at the situation, the retinue concoct a plan to replace the prince for the fruit seller (which was the youth's plan all along).
 The youth-as-the-foreign-prince meets the princess again and, after the wedding celebrations, they escape on the wooden horse.